The Cost Implications of PostgreSQL Synchronous Replication

 When everything was said and done, the cluster looked like this:

-Wait, didn’t we just say it was a single availability zone?
+Wait, didn’t we say it was a single availability zone?
 Latency between Amazon availability zones and regions isn’t exactly reliable, and we wanted consistent metrics.
-So we took advantage of a Linux utility called tc, a command-line tool that lets us manipulate the network traffic control system within the kernel.
+So, we took advantage of a Linux utility called tc, a command-line tool that lets us manipulate the network traffic control system within the kernel.

 tc qdisc del dev ens5 root